grafana/beyla/docs/sources/tutorial/getting-started.md

 In the future, we plan to add metrics about other well-established protocols, like database or message queuing connections.

-Distributed tracing is currently only supported for Go services, while other programming language support remains on our road-map.
-With distributed tracing we will be able to correlate requests from multiple services (web, database, messaging...).
+Distributed tracing is only supported for Go services, while other programming language support remains on the road-map.
+Distributed tracing can correlate requests from multiple services (web, database, messaging...).
 One complexity of distributed tracing is the injection of client-side headers and matching them to the context of the server-side requests.
-We are making progressive advances towards this goal with each new pull request.
+Each release is making progressive advances towards this goal.

 Another shorter term goal is to reduce the surface of the code that requires administrative privileges, executing a small eBPF loader with `root` or `CAP_SYS_ADMIN` privileges,